 Social Engineering Defined

-Social engineering, in information security, is a tactic used by bad actors to coax individuals into exposing sensitive information.
-Social engineering is a type of cyber attack that relies less on technical exploits and more on its ability to get the better of users.
+Social engineering is a type of manipulation that coaxes someone into giving up confidential information such as a social security number or building access codes.
+Social engineering, in the world of information security, is a type of cyber attack that works to get the better of people through trickery and deception rather than technological exploits.
 These attacks take advantage of human vulnerabilities such as emotions, trust or habit in order to convince individuals to take action such as clicking a fraudulent link or visiting a malicious website.
 Though less sophisticated than other cyber attack strategies, social engineering can have severe consquences and often can be the attacker's foot in the door for a major attack.

 How Does Social Engineering Work?

 Unlike a virus that depends on hacking techniques or malicious code to deliver its payload, social engineering depends on human psychology.
 Used well, it can be harnessed to gain access to data, systems and even buildings.
 For example, instead of spending months working on a new malware strain, criminals instead focus their attention on tricking employees to divulge their password over the phone by posing as an IT support technician.
 If they speak to the right person and say the right things, they could be on the network in moments.

 Your network security is only ever as strong as its weakest link.
 The same applies to your workforce.
 Criminals use a number of different techniques to find the weakest link, techniques which focus on our fears, our likes and dislikes and our weaknesses.